 If you wish to remove your directory restriction, you may make your request the following two ways:

-During normal business hours, bring your picture identification to one of the following locations: Records and Registration.
+During normal business hours, bring your picture identification to Records and Registration.

 Faxed, mailed or “scanned and emailed” requests are processed within two business days after receipt of the request.
 Note: emailed copies must have your signature to release the restriction.